 - Asking parents and carers to physically distance from each other and from staff when dropping off and collecting their children, and to limit drop off and collection to one parent or carer per household.

-Our conferencing and hire facilities based at Carters Green (Western Gateway), West Bromwich and at the Small Street Centre, Walsall are now available for hire.
+Our conferencing and hire facilities based at Carters Green (Western Gateway), West Bromwich and at the Small Street Centre, Walsall are now available for hire for educational purposes.

-Our customers can expect to see newly implemented COVID-19 secure premises which include:
+Our customers can expect to see implemented COVID-19 secure premises which include:

 Overall Key Enhancements